 One of my favorite things about craft breweries is how they bring people of all walks of life together.
 So, when I heard about Patuxent Brewing Company creating a space for genuine connection and community beyond the suds, I knew I needed to visit.

-I happened to pick a lovely winter afternoon for a drive and headed down to Southern Maryland to meet some of the folks behind Patuxent Brewing Company, the first nano-brewery in Charles County and one of two black-owned breweries in the state.
+I happened to pick a lovely winter afternoon for a drive and headed down to Southern Maryland to meet some of the folks behind Patuxent Brewing Company, the first nano-brewery in Charles County and one of the few black-owned breweries in the state.
 From the moment I walked in the door and met some of the co-owners and staff, I felt like I was with old friends, confirming my gut feeling that Patuxent Brewing has deep local roots.
 The sense of community was woven through my whole visit, from the open space perfect for grabbing a beer with friends to our conversation about the history of the brewery and what motivates them to keep going.

 Everything at Patuxent Brewing is lovingly handmade by the co-owners: the bartop, the tables and benches, and of course, the beer.
 Davie Feaster, founder and head brewer, brews a variety of beers that reflect the diversity of the local area.
 Patuxent Brewing’s best selling beer, 301 Pale Ale, is a nod to Maryland’s first area code, and their other flagship beer, Pipestone IPA, was described to me as “an ode to the area” with notes of corn and pine, reminiscent of flavors one would have found in local beer in the 1800s.
 Cans on an upcoming beer will have QR codes linking patrons to oral history from long time Charles County residents.
 One of the co-owners, Tranice Watts, described these fifth and sixth-generation Charles County residents as “griots for the new generation,” linking these stories to the West African tradition of oral history using beer as the medium instead of music or storytelling.